 Two people can go to the Chamber Players concert on Wednesdays at the Elley-Long Music Center at ST Michael's College and on Thursdays at the Hardwick Town House.
 Concerts are at 7:30 PM.
-Pick up the passes the day before the concert and then return them.
-What a deal!
+Pick up the passes no earlier than the day before the concert (no reservations, sorry!) and then return them to us via the drop box outside afterhours, or by the end of the week in person.
+Information about upcoming performances can be found on their website.

 Phone: (802) 472-5948